 - Vegetables — mashed potatoes, steam spinach, beans, etc.

-- Treats – ice cream without nuts, milkshakes, soft cake, Jell-O
+- Treats — ice cream without nuts, milkshakes, soft cake, Jell-O, etc.

-When you first get your braces, you may notice that your teeth and mouth feel tender or sore.
+When you first get your braces, you may notice that your teeth and mouth feel tender.
 This is perfectly normal, and we promise your mouth will not be sore forever!
-To help relieve the pain, our orthodontist recommends dissolving 1 teaspoon of salt in 8 ounces of lukewarm water.
+To help relieve the pain, our orthodontist and team recommend dissolving one teaspoon of salt in eight ounces of lukewarm water.
 Swish and gargle this solution in your mouth for just a couple of minutes.
 Do not swallow the saltwater!

 If you have any questions or concerns, we invite you to contact Rivera Orthodontics today.
 Your health and happiness matter to us, and we want to help you.

-It is normal for your teeth to begin feeling a little loose, so don’t worry if this happens.
+It is normal for your teeth to begin feeling a little loose, so do not worry if this happens.
 Your braces must first loosen your teeth to move them into the right position.
 Once your teeth have been repositioned, they will no longer be loose.